carlosjhr64/CyberBorg/README.txt

 But I'm developing my own AI assist in CoffeeScript.
 Looks promising.

-Right now I'm actively developing it and/so it's not really working/functional yet.
+Right now I'm actively developing...

-The player_assist.js file should be copied into
-WZ2100 /skirmish/'s AI directory, and
-one edit's the rules.js file at the very last line to include player_assist.js.
-That's temporary.
-Eventualy, I'll develop it to as standard AI files.
+It'll play a no base T1 game up to dual machine guns...

-I'm playing player 0 on the 8 player map, Concrete, with low power level.
-Later, I hope to generalize the AI for any position/map.
+I'm developing in the 8 player map, Concrete, with low power level.